LNER Class P2: Testing, performance and service

 Shortly after being put into service, on 19 June, No. 2001 was tested with a 19 bogie carriage train of 649 tons on a return journey between Kings Cross, Grantham and Barkston; the locomotive hauled the train at an average speed of over 50 mph, with peak speeds of over 70 mph.
 Drawbar pulls of around 6 tons at around 60 mph were recorded, representing a peak output of more than 2000 horsepower.
 In late 1934, the locomotive was sent to Vitry, France for static testing.

 Point contact on the infinitely variable cams of No. 2001 led to cam damage after ~10,000 miles of service, resulting in the replacement with stepped cams giving six steps of cutoff (12, 18, 25, 35, 45 and 75%).
 By 1939 No. 2001 had had its rotary-cam poppet-valve valvegear replaced with Walschaerts gear.

 In 1939, E. H. Livesay reported from the footplate on the performance of No. 2004 Mons Meg on the early morning 'Aberdonian' non-stop from Edinburgh to Dundee – a train with gross weight of 320 tons.
 Peak speeds of over 60 mph were noted, with 55 mph on a 1 in 100 gradient, and an average speed of 44.25 mph.
 Despite the vehicle's long wheelbase (19 ft 6 in), and the frequent curves on the route, Livesay did not report any serious problems with ride quality.
 On the return trip, with a load of 360 tons gross, he recorded a peak of 68 mph on a 1 in 100 down section, with an average speed of 38 mph including several stops and speed restrictions.
 Livesay reported favourably on the acceleration of the train, recording 50 mph reached from standstill over 1.25 miles, with 60 mph reached in under 2 miles.
 Further Edinburgh to Dundee and return runs were made in the afternoon with 355 and 450 ton gross loads, recording average speeds of 40.25 and 33 mph respectively.

+Cecil J. Allen reported travelling behind No. 2002 ‘’Earl Marischal’’ on a seventeen-coach train of 545 tons tare and 580 tons full from King's Cross to Scotland.
+The locomotive passed Finsbury Park without slipping and reached Peterborough, Grantham, Doncaster, York, Darlington, Newcastle, Edinburgh, Dundee and Aberdeen all ahead of schedule.